-Red Spundalaz Video Lesson
+Red Spundalaz Video Lesson or ebook

 This lesson shows you how to create a Spundalaz using an art spinner as a background, then carefully tangling, coloring and shading with coloring pencils to form a magnificent piece of spin art.
 The concept of a Spundalaz was originally developed by Chris Titus, and the idea has taken the Zentangle world by storm.